-Aprimira® inter-specific trees
+Aprimira® mirabelle trees

 The blossom is plain white, and appears at about the same time as the leaves.